Accessing library textbooks: What you need to know

 Why isn’t my textbook available in print?

-Why am I getting an error message when trying to access online library resources?
+Why am I getting an error message when trying to access online Library resources?

-An error message such as ‘Bad message’ or ‘stale login request’ means that the page hasn’t been able to load.
+An error message such as ‘bad message’ or ‘stale login request’ means that the page hasn’t been able to load.
 To resolve it, clear the cookies or cache on your browser.
+You can find instructions on the IT Knowledge Base

 I saw the e-book on Kindle/iBooks.
 Why doesn’t the library have it?